-\paragraph{Labelling topics} After estimating the model, we label the topics into four identified topics by considering the word distributions and the text (list) specific topic mixtures.
-Table \ref{tab:topic words} documents the ten words with the highest association with each topic, i.e., the highest probability of being drawn in each topic.
-Words in topics 1-3 are associated with 1) (both pay and non-pay) job amenities, 2) skill requirements, and 3) task descriptions, while words in topic 4 contains a mixture of requirements (e.g. education and police certificate), additional information (e.g. contact information), and ambiguous words (numbers and ``work'').
-We label the topics 1-3 according to these observations, and topic 4 as a ``Residual Category''.
+\paragraph{Labelling topics} After estimating the model, we label the four topics by inspecting the word distributions and the list-specific topic mixtures.
+Table~\ref{tab:topic words} reports the ten words most strongly associated with each topic, i.e., those with the highest probability of being drawn from that topic.
+Words in topics 1--3 are associated with (1) pay and non-pay job attributes, (2) skill requirements, and (3) task descriptions, while topic 4 contains a mixture of requirements (e.g., education and police certificate), additional information (e.g., contact details), and ambiguous words (numbers and ``work'').
+We label topics 1--3 accordingly, and topic 4 as a ``Residual Category''.

-The ``we offer'' topic contains words commonly used to indicate a good social environment, information about pay, and words used to describe task related attributes that might be attractive to workers (e.g., challenging tasks).
-We note that some of these words are ambiguous outside of their original context, such as ``development'', which can be used to indicate personal development or tasks that includes development of projects.
+The pay and non-pay attributes topic contains words commonly used to indicate a good social environment, information about pay, and task-related attributes that may be attractive to workers (e.g., challenging tasks).
+We label this topic ``We Offer''.
+We note that some words in this topic are ambiguous outside their original context; for example, ``development'' can refer to personal development or to project-based work tasks.

-We validate these labels by inspecting the lists with the highest association with each topic in Figure \ref{fig:sample list we offer}-\ref{fig:sample list residual}.
-These lists serve as stylized examples of each topic and omit only considering one word at the time.
-These lists largely confirms the labels associated with each topic.
-The list most strongly associated with the ``We Offe''-topic starts with the header ``we offer:" and contains information about various non-pay amenities.
-The list most strongly associated with the "Residual Category"-topic contains various information about the job, such as the hiring process and and information about pay.
-Overall, these lists suggests that lists in the ``We Offer" category contain dense information about amenities, although we are likely to lose some information about pay and non-pay in lists sorted into other categories (e.g., information about pay in lists assigned to the ``Residual Category").
+We validate these labels by inspecting the lists most strongly associated with each topic, shown in Figures~\ref{fig:sample list we offer}--\ref{fig:sample list residual}.
+Unlike the word distributions, these lists preserve the original phrasing and context, addressing the bag-of-words limitation of LDA.
+The lists largely confirm the assigned labels.
+The list most strongly associated with the ``We Offer'' topic begins with the header ``we offer:'' and contains information about various non-pay amenities.
+The list most strongly associated with the ``Residual Category'' contains miscellaneous job information, such as details about the hiring process and pay.
+Overall, lists in the ``We Offer'' category appear to contain dense information about amenities, though we are likely to lose some pay and non-pay content that the model assigns to other categories.